 The question is whether or not we’ll be strong enough and prepared enough to act.
 Will the structural integrity of our core be sufficient to handle the demands of the moment?

-The point is not to avoid life’s challenges, but rather prepare ourselves for them in every way possible, so when they arise, we’re ready for the challenge.
+The point is not to avoid life’s challenges, but rather prepare ourselves for them in every way possible, so when they arise, we’re ready.

 This kind of preparedness happens incrementally, over time.
 The key is that you have to start.
 Decide today to be just a little stronger, to work just a little harder, to improve just a little bit in some meaningful way.
 If you can do that every day of your life, or even just most days, then you’re sure to be ready to meet the challenges of life when they come.